pregress/tflint-ruleset-azurerm-security/docs/rules/azurerm_storage_account_public_network_access_enabled.md

 ## Why

-Disabling public_network_access_enabled ensures the Storage Account is not accessible from the public internet, reducing exposure to potential security threats and limiting access to trusted, private networks only.
+Storage accounts with unrestricted public network access expose your data to potential security threats.
+By either disabling public network access altogether or implementing network rules with "Deny" as the default action, you can significantly reduce your storage account's attack surface.

 ## How to Fix

+Option 1: Disable public network access completely:

 ```hcl
 resource "azurerm_storage_account" "example" {